fcrepo3/fcrepo-before33/readme.txt

 By default, each test will run using the demo objects in FOXML format.
-To run the same tests using the demo objects in METS format, add the following to the line above:
+To run the same tests using the demo objects in METS or Atom format, add one of the following to the line
+above:

   -Ddemo.format=mets
+  -Ddemo.format=atom

 [*] Normally, no additional setup is required when testing a
     Fedora server instance at localhost:8080.
 However, if